CuratorCat/pcc-archive.org/wiki/merch/pcc-model-cat.md

 ### Base

-Astro Cat, GM Cat, Golf Cat Models have different floors on the base.
+Astro Cat, GM Cat, Golf Cat Models have different grounds on the base.
 You can choose to have your .pcc.eth name can be printed on the base.

 Cat ID and traits and body type will also be printed at the bottom of the base.